 Dampness, rot and infestation

-Repair category:
+Repair category: 2

 Notes An electronic moisture meter was used to measure levels of dampness, at random locations, to lower wall surfaces and floors, where accessible and without moving furniture or lifting floor coverings, if present.
-No obvious significant dampness, timber decay or infestation noted, within the limitations imposed on the inspection.
+Localised high damp meter readings were recorded around a window in the snug.
+This is assumed to be due to condensation, however this area should remain monitored.
+Woodworm flight holes were noted to the roofing timbers and internal joinery.
+We understand this has been treated under guarantee in the past, but the guarantee has since lapsed.
+A precautionary check by a suitably qualified specialist is advised and any recommended treatments should be carried out.